patters-match/gba-emu-compilation-builders/README.md

 coded by patters in 2022

 ```

+## Features
+- Drag and drop a selection of ROMs onto the shell window after typing the script name to easily add multiple ROMS
+- Splash screen support
+- Optional overrides of file paths
+- Boot to BIOS support
+- Auto-detection of ROM types for emulators that support multiple types (SMS/GG, PCE/ISO)
+- Region options and PAL timings are now autodetected based on ROM naming
+- Blank ```.sav``` SRAM save files of the appropriate size can now be created automatically using the ```-sav``` option
+- ```.pat``` files for EZ-Flash IV firmware 2.0 (to force 64KB SRAM saves) can now be created automatically using the ```-pat``` option
+- Patch file data is encoded within the script body - no external dependency
+- Small ROMs suitable for link transfer (<192KB) can optionally be marked in the game list
+- PCEAdvance:
+  - ISO and TCD tracklist support for PC Engine CD-ROM support
+  - Some sprite follow settings for PC Engine (those featured in gamelist.txt)
+  - CD BIOS automatically added when an ISO image is added, and titled with the ISO name
+- Goomba:
+  - works around an EZ4 issue where some ROMs would cause duplicate game list entries
+  - optionally allows ROM filenames to replace the original ROM header names in the game list
+- PocketNES:
+  - will compare the ROM checksum with the PocketNES Menu Maker database (pnesmmw.mdb, when present) for optimal ROM settings, sprite follow value etc.

 ## Automation
 With a simple for loop the scripts can also create a standalone executable for each game in a folder.